dmbarbour/glas/docs/GlasApps.md

 * variables - get/set, our normal state type.
 * queues - read/write, fully ordered.
 Allows for a single reader and multiple writer transactions to operate in parallel.
 Allows for dataflow control via heuristic pushback, i.e. runtime can reject transactions that write to an already overly full queue.
 * bags (or tuple spaces) - read/write, disordered.
 Essentially a queue with non-deterministic choice on read.
 This allows for multiple concurrent readers and writers to evaluate in parallel, and supports partitioning tolerance insofar as readers in different partitions can continue processing writes from their own partitions.
-Does imply a non-deterministic choice effect, so might be restricted for some apps.
+Does imply a non-deterministic choice effect, so might be (typefully?) restricted in some cases.
 * indexed collections thereof - operations on different indices don't conflict, and state for different indices can potentially be distributed for performance or partitioning tolerance.

 We can model queues or indexing in terms of variables.
 If we introduce non-deterministic choice, we can also model bags.
 Thus, built-in support for specialized types is motivated mostly for performance reasons: improved parallelism via controlling read-write conflicts, better incremental computing and reactivity, etc..